Waco, Texas

 Waco (/ˈweɪkoʊ/ WAY-koh) is a city in and the county seat of McLennan County, Texas, United States.
 It is situated along the Brazos River and I-35, halfway between Dallas and Austin.
-The city had a U.S. census estimated 2024 population of 146,608, making it the 24th-most populous city in the state.
-The Waco metropolitan statistical area consists of McLennan, Falls and Bosque counties, which had a 2020 population of 295,782.
-Bosque County was added to the Waco MSA in 2023.
-The 2024 U.S. census population estimate for the Waco metropolitan area was 307,123 residents.
+The city had a U.S. census estimated 2025 population of 147,788, making it the 24th-most populous city in the state.
+The Waco metropolitan area consists of McLennan, Falls, and Bosque counties, which had a 2020 population of 295,782.
+Bosque County was added to the Waco metropolitan area in 2023.
+The 2025 U.S. census population estimate for the Waco metropolitan area was 308,807 residents.

 History

 1824–1865

 Indigenous peoples occupied areas along the river for thousands of years.
 In historic times, the area of present-day Waco was occupied by the Wichita Indian tribe known as the "Waco" (Spanish: Hueco or Huaco).

 In 1824, Thomas M. Duke was sent to explore the area after violence erupted between the Waco people and the European settlers.

 His report to Stephen F. Austin, described the Waco village:

 This town is situated on the West Bank of the river.
 They have a spring almost as cold as ice itself.
 All we want is some Brandy and Sugar to have Ice Toddy.
 They have about 400 acre planted in corn, beans, pumpkins, and melons and that tended in good order.
 I think they cannot raise more than One Hundred Warriors.